chaoss/wg-value/README.md

 ## Join our Bi-Weekly Calls

-The VMG team meets every other Friday from 9-10 Pacific Time.
+The VMG team meets every other Thursday from 10-11 am US Central Time.
 All are welcome.

 Read our [meeting notes][notes] to learn our history and find out when our next call will be.